Monday, December 20, 2010

 Notable quotes...

-"The Arabs, by their own testimony, have become spectators t
+"The Arabs, by their own testimony, have become spectators to their history."

 "... an Arab Rip Abu Winkle awakening from a slumber into which he had fallen in the early 1980s to marvel at how little has changed.
 He would find Hosni Mubarak still at the helm in Cairo, the policeman Zine el-Abidine Ben Ali in Tunisia, and Moammar Gadhafi in Libya.
 He would miss Hafez Assad in Damascus, but he would be reassured that his son Bashar had inherited his father’s dominion.
 He would of course find the same dynasties in Jordan and in the Arab states of the Peninsula and the Gulf."